wombatlabs/aleo-pool-server/stratum/spec.md

 Some pools might want to change the pool address between different blocks, thus every `notify` message might contain an address to override the previous ones.

+### Submit

+Due to how the puzzle works, the pool server MUST calculate the solution target instead of accepting the target from the prover.
+Calculating the target requires solving the puzzle again with the submitted counter, so the pool server SHOULD implement some defense mechanism against DoS attacks from provers (by submitting random counters).

 ## Version History

+### 3.0.0

+Updated to reflect the changes in Mainnet.

 ### 2.0.0